 Many other environmental factors also influence the efficacy of frost action, such as the presence or lack of permafrost and tree cover, the type of soil or bedrock in question, and especially the variability of climate and topography.
 Here we will begin with an overview of geographical and climactic information about subarctic environments, followed by a description of freeze-thaw cycles and some frost action processes.
 Finally, some periglacial landforms, such as patterned ground, will be presented.
 This article will not discuss the processes and resultant landforms of mass-wasting associated with freeze-thaw cycles.

-Freeze Thaw In Cold Environments
+Frost Wedging In Cold Environments

 In North America, subarctic environments are found in northern Canada and Alaska; elsewhere they are found in northern Europe and Asia.
 These regions exhibit “strong seasonal variation [in temperature] with short, moderately warm and moist summers and long, extremely cold and dry winters.”
 There are, however, exceptions to this generalization, the most obvious of which are climatic variations due to changes in topography.